Wednesday, 10 February 2016

 ─ "But I can do harm to your fellow men."

-─ "I’d love to, but I do not know what they will think of me, and also I don't want to leave you without your meal."
+─ "I’d love to, but I do not know what they will think of me, and I don't want to leave you without your meal."

 ─ "And what would your mother think?"

-─ "Now at the dinner I will tell her.
+─ "Now at dinner I will tell her.
 I think that she will be on my side.
 You still do not know her.
 But you have not yet responded.
 Do you want to spend the night with me?"

 ─ "Amen.
 Come on, let's dine."